PubMed ID: 11093299

 - Dietary intake was measured using the 60-item Block FFQ

-- Weight and height were measured by study personnel and body mass index was calculated
+- Weight and height were measured by study personnel and BMI was calculated

 - Low-fat eating behaviors were measured using an 18-item scale that assessed five theoretically-based dimensions of eating behavior.